CHANNEL SWIM INFORMATION SHEET

 The swim CS&PF / CS&PS registration and swim fees are a separate item to your pilots fees.

-You will be sent out or given the online links to this paperwork once you and your pilot has confirmed your reservation and contact details.
-The pilot will inform the office when they have received the completed contracts and deposits.
+You will be sent out or given the online links to the required paperwork once you and your pilot has confirmed your reservation and contact details have been completed.

 The registration paperwork is sent out from the beginning of January in the year of your swim for completion in the year of your swim.
-This is usually a online link by e-mail from the CS&PF for "standard " swims and by e-mail from the CS&PS for "wet suit" swims

 The REGISTRATION system starts from 1st JANUARY in the YEAR OF YOUR SWIM.